Michael Woodside, Principal Investigator

 My research includes using molecular biology and protein biochemistry techniques to aid in the biophysical characterization of protein misfolding and aggregation in neurodegenerative disorders.
 This includes human superoxide dismutase (amyotrophic lateral sclerosis) and prion protein (spongiform encephalopathies).

-Aaron Lyons, Graduate Student
+Aaron Lyons, Postdoc

 alyons[AT]ualberta.ca